lowRISC/ibex-demo-system-labs/lab0preamble.md

 The SoC has been intentionally kept simple, so people new to hardware development and/or SoC design can quickly adapt it to their needs.
 The labs will use the affordable (160$) Digilent Arty A7 FPGA board.
 A ‘simulation first’ approach is taken (using the open source Verilator simulator) to get RTL designed and working before FPGA synthesis (which is done with Xilinx Vivado).
 This gives a quicker, less frustrating, develop/build/debug loop.

+[lowRISC](https://lowrisc.org/) is a not-for-profit company with a full stack engineering team based in Cambridge, UK.
+We use collaborative engineering to develop and maintain open source silicon designs and tools.
 Ibex development is funded by the OpenTitan project.